 Biography

-As an arranger, orchestrator, conductor and collaborator, Roger has worked with a who’s who in the recording industry, including Beck, Michael Jackson, The Kronos Quartet, John Legend, Sondre Lerche, Mellow, Natalie Merchant, Spoon, Stereolab, David Sylvian and Kygo.
-Roger has enjoyed a long-term relationship with the French electronica duo AIR, on record and on stage.
-He was conductor and arranger for a legendary orchestral concert with AIR at the Hollywood Bowl with the Los Angeles Philharmonic, followed by a similar concert at the Salle Pleyel in Paris.
+Beyond composing, Neill is a sought-after arranger, orchestrator, and conductor, having worked with a diverse roster of artists, including Beck, Michael Jackson, The Kronos Quartet, John Legend, Sondre Lerche, Spoon, Stereolab, David Sylvian, and Kygo.
+He has enjoyed a long-standing creative relationship with French electronic duo AIR, leading orchestral performances with them at the Hollywood Bowl with the Los Angeles Philharmonic and Paris’ Salle Pleyel.

-Roger was invited to join the Academy of Motion Pictures Arts and Sciences in 2020, and The National Academy of Recording Arts in 2023.
+Recognized for his contributions to music and media, Neill was invited to join the Academy of Motion Picture Arts and Sciences in 2020 and The Recording Academy (Grammy Awards) in 2023.

 Roger is represented by Evolution Music Partners.